Eligibility Requirements

 The term “rural hospital organization” includes an acute care hospital licensed by the Georgia Department of Community Health (“DCH”) that meets the following requirements:

-• B) Participates in both Medicaid and medicare and accepts both Medicaid and medicare patients;
+• B) Participates in both Medicaid and Medicare and accepts both Medicaid and Medicare patients;

 • C) Provides health care services to indigent patients;